 There’s plenty you can change about yourself and your work environment in order to boost productivity, but there’s no harm in leaning on technology to squeeze out a bit more.
-We’ve compiled a list of our favorite apps for the workplace — if you’re a fan of getting things done quickly, seamlessly and fuss-free, give ’em a look.
-Read article: check.
+We’ve compiled a list of our favorite apps for your home and workplace — if you’re a fan of getting things done quickly and fuss-free, give ’em a look.

-Keeping track of all your passwords can get difficult — nearly impossible.
-This app makes it secure and easy.
-1Password keeps all your passwords and usernames.
+Keeping track of all your passwords can get difficult — nearly impossible, for some.
+This app does it for you, in a secure and easy fashion.
 Just memorize one password to open the app, and 1Password will automatically grant you access to any of your other accounts.
 Also, if you open a new account, 1Password will generate an ultra-secure password for you, and you won’t have to memorize it.
-Frustrated because you always have to reset your password?
+Frustrated because you always have to reset your passwords?
 Download this app. apple.com

-Undoubtedly one of the most powerful tools available today, this app enables individuals and businesses alike to compile lists, track changes, set up reminders, and keep tabs on any number of ongoing projects.
-It’s a modern project-management system, made better by its approachable user interface and support for basically every mobile and desktop platform known to man. wunderlist.com
+One of the most powerful organizational tools available today, this app enables individuals and businesses alike to compile lists, track changes, set up reminders, and keep tabs on any number of ongoing projects.
+It’s a modern project-management system made better by its approachable user interface and its support for basically every mobile and desktop platform available. wunderlist.com

-If your teams aren’t communicating on Slack, you’re (probably) doing it wrong.
-This up-and-comer deserves all of the hype heaped upon it.
-It’s a beautifully built chat tool that allows teams to segment by hashtag, easily search archived conversations, and never miss a moment thanks to customizable alerts and support for both mobile and desktop. slack.com
+If your teams aren’t communicating on Slack, you’re probably doing it wrong.
+Slack deserves all of the hype heaped upon it.
+It’s a beautifully built chat tool that allows teams to segment themselves by hashtag, easily search archived conversations and never miss a moment with customizable alerts and support for both mobile and desktop. slack.com

-Everyone says they’ve mastered the art of collaborating in the cloud, but Google speaks the truth.
+Every tech company says it’s mastered the art of collaborating in the cloud, but Google speaks the truth.
 Google Docs can be used on any modern browser and on every major phone platform, enabling distributed teams to comment, make suggestions, and watch as changes are laid out in real time.
 (Google also does Spreadsheets and Presentations in the same manner.) google.com/docs

 Perhaps the most unsung app in existence for those in corporate environments, this app scours all of your calendars — from Google to Exchange — and intelligently dials you into upcoming conference calls.
 The real magic here is that it’s able to convert any calendar invite into a one-tap dialing process.
-We repeat: it doesn’t matter how or where the dial-in information is inputted; MeetingMogul will enable you to call in with one tap, which is a godsend for road warriors that take calls (handsfree, of course) doing 70 mph on the interstate. meetingmogulapp.com
+To reiterate: it doesn’t matter how or where the dial-in information is inputted; MeetingMogul will enable you to call in with one tap, which is a godsend for road warriors who take calls (hands-free, of course) doing 70 mph on the interstate. meetingmogulapp.com

 Evernote is a tried-and-true way of keeping track of your consciousness, and it just seems to get better with age.
 While businesses will no doubt appreciate the app’s paid packages, which enable elaborate work chats and dedicated file storage, the free version still works wonders for the self-employed and for small operations.
 Evernote’s real magic sits in its infinite flexibility.
 You can organize, annotate, hashtag, or collect your thoughts and clippings from the Web in any way imaginable — whatever makes the most sense for you.
 To boot, it syncs across desktop and mobile platforms, enabling you to make changes wherever you are. evernote.com

 There’s something magical about being able to sign a 40-page contract using you the screen on your phone.
-SignEasy is a polished signing app that makes importing, signing, and saving completed documents to the cloud a cinch.
-For businesses that collect John Hancocks on the regular — law firms, real estate offices, etc. — the $80/user/year fee ain’t half bad. getsigneasy.com
+SignEasy is a polished signing app that makes importing, signing and saving completed documents to the cloud a cinch.
+For businesses that collect John Hancocks on the regular — law firms, real estate offices, etc. — the $80-per-user-per-year fee ain’t half bad. getsigneasy.com

 You know those Post-It boards scattered about Silicon Valley?
 Trello is the digital version of that, enabling distributed teams to share ideas, move items from In Progress to Completed, and generally keep tabs of where everything stands in their business.
 Plus, it syncs across all major mobile and desktop platforms. trello.com